3x1t1um/Dobble_Generator/README.md

 ```

 In this formula (which is not that of the official dobble) the number of cards is always greater than the number of symbols per card of "+1".
-For example if the total number of symbols is 15 then:
+For example if the total number of symbols is 15 then (it's the same formula but backwards) :

 ```
 15 * 2 = 30 and 5 * 6 = 30